mziwisky/gitnomic/style.md

 8. A pull request should accurately describe its changes in its title and description.
 9. The code in a pull request should be easy to read, and easy to comprehend it's intended effect.
 10. In the event that the server is in a state where it cannot serve web pages for longer then 3 days, this is a catastrophic disaster.
-11. No one should modify the server except in the event of a catastrophic disaster.
-The credentials to access the server shall be kept by the games host, but remain unused except in the event of a catastrophic disaster.
+11. No one should modify the server or repository except in the event of a catastrophic disaster.
+The credentials to access the server and repository shall be kept by the games host, but remain unused except in the event of a catastrophic disaster.
 12. In the event of a catastrophic disaster, the games host shall use whatever means they see fit to return the game to it's last working state.
 If they modify the code in the server in any way, that change must be reflected in the repository before the game is restarted.
 13. If a player denies another players pull request, they should leave a reason for why they denied it.